aryan-sharma123/peerdrop_mars/README.md

 #  PeerDrop

-## **Heads up:** the backend is on Render's free tier so the first connection might take around 30 seconds if the server went to sleep.
+##  the backend is on Render's free tier so the first connection might take around 30 seconds if the server went to sleep.
 Just wait a moment and it'll come up fine.

 ---